Description

 Examples

-//Note: when changing drop down values, we also need to use the gform_admin_pre_render so that the right values are displayed when editing the entry.
+//Note: when changing choice values, we also need to use the gform_admin_pre_render so that the right values are displayed when editing the entry.

 //only populating drop down for form id 5